-On February 22, 1970, an Australian teen named Keith Sapsford snuck onto the tarmac at Sydney Airport and hid inside a Tokyo-bound plane.
-It was the last decision he ever made.
+On February 22, 1970, an Australian teen named Keith Sapsford snuck onto the tarmac at Sydney Airport and hid inside a Tokyo-bound plane — then disaster struck.

-This is his story — from teenage runaway to stowaway — and how his fate was immortalized in an infamous photo.
+This is Keith Sapsford’s story — from teenage runaway to stowaway — and how his fate was immortalized in one infamous photo.

 Born in 1956, Keith Sapsford was raised in Randwick, a suburb of Sydney in New South Wales.
 His father, Charles Sapsford, was a university lecturer of mechanical and industrial engineering.
 He described Keith as a curious kid who always had an “urge to keep on the move.”